Do the 10 Commandments need to be updated—or upheld? How do the letter and the spirit of the ancient laws included in the 10 Commandments apply today?

 James also called it the perfect law of liberty (James 1:25; 2:12).
 James compares the law with a mirror (1:23-25).
 Just looking in the mirror—just knowing the perfect law of God—is not enough.
 We must use God’s help to make the changes in ourselves and show the love to others and God that the law shows us.

 Some have looked at God’s law as bondage—as a heavy burden they feel God eventually sent Jesus to remove from us.
-But the Bible clearly shows the perfect, eternal, spiritual law of God is a law of liberty:
+But the Bible clearly shows the perfect, eternal, spiritual law of God is a law of liberty.
+Consider these biblical passages:

 The eternal spiritual law remains as the framework for a moral, godly life.
 The laws and principles taught throughout the Bible are consistent and still guide the Christian today.

 Jesus Christ made clear what the real burden and bondage is: Slavery to sin.
 The truth makes us free from slavery to sin (John 8:31-36).

 God’s truth is revealed throughout the Bible, which Paul explained was “given by inspiration”—literally, “God-breathed” (2 Timothy 3:16).
 The Holy Scriptures (what we call the Old Testament) “are able to make you wise for salvation through faith which is in Christ Jesus” (3:15).

 So why does it seem Paul sometimes put down the law?
 Some of these passages take careful study, but most become clearer by considering some key arguments that Paul was making:

 - Gentiles don’t have to become Jews (especially, be circumcised) to be Christians.

 - No amount of law keeping now can remove past sin or pay our death penalty.